DaveTCode/angular-template/README.md

 * You'll need two command prompts open
 * In command prompt 1 run grunt watch from the root of the application
     * This will compile the js/less files and put the code into /build
-* Run supervisor app.js
+* Run npm start
-    * This will run a tiny node server locally which hosts the static directory /build
+    * This will run a server locally which hosts the whole application
-* You can now visit the site at http://localhost:3000
+* You can now visit the site at http://localhost:8000/build

 ### Compiling for release ###